dmoritz10/travel/README.md

-  x - need some sort of copy/paste from email to reservation Move reservations import to drop-down add-update current reservations - how to detect an update ? prompt for add-update
+  x - need some sort of copy/paste from email to reservation Move reservations import to drop-down
+    add-update current reservations - how to detect an update ? prompt for add-update
+    prompt for Trip
+    prompt for Type

   x - filter on complete vs future reservations

 x - Make Schnucky version
   d-none all edit buttons except on Reservations

-Add calendar view
+x - Add calendar view

 From Google create calendar events from Gmail:
   Reservation at
   Stay at
   Flight to
   Tee Time Reservation Confirmation
   From